rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 ## Install Open Zeppelin

-OpenZeppelin Contracts is a set of libraries of smart contracts for Ethereum and other blockchains.
+OpenZeppelin Contracts is a set of smart contract libraries for Ethereum.
+They work well with other compatible blockchains, including **RSK**.
 These libraries will install not only the main libraries of our token but also libraries for ownership, safe math, and many other utilities.
-It’s worth mentioning that these libraries have been reviewed and audited to accomplish high standards of security so contracts that depend on them are less susceptible to hacking when used correctly.
+It’s worth mentioning that these libraries have been both peer reviewed and audited to accomplish high standards of security so contracts that depend on them are less susceptible to hacking when used correctly.

-At terminal, inside the folder token, install OpenZeppelin libraries with this command:
+In the terminal, inside the folder token, install OpenZeppelin libraries with this command:

 ```shell
 npm install @openzeppelin/contracts --save